awslabs/aws-encryption-sdk-specification/tenets.md

 ### Motivation

 The ESDK's priority is to
-create interfaces that can be correct by construction.
+create interfaces that are correct by construction.
-This means that issues MUST
-be detected as early as possible.
+Our priority in identifying incorrectness MUST be
+1. Development
+1. Initialization
+1. Use

-This early detection of errors helps us deliver correct code to customers but it also helps customers build systems that have steady state stability.
+Early detection of errors
+helps us deliver correct code to customers but it also helps customers build systems that have steady state stability.